ShinYuFish/DelftX_ROS1x_hrwros/README.md

 ### Course Outline

-- Week 1: ROS Essentials: includeing ROS basic concept ex: rostopic, rosservice, rosaction
+- Week 1: ROS Essentials: ROS basic concept ex: rostopic, rosservice, rosaction, launch files
 - Week 2: Build your own robot environment: how to write urdf and how to use simulation tools(gazebo)
 - Week 3: Autonomous Navigation: Using gmapping package to create virtue map and navigate turtlebot in simulation environment
 - Week 4: Manipulation: Familiar with [moveit](https://moveit.ros.org/) and manipulation system